 If you think about it though, this kind of price differentiation is actually already among us.
 It’s just hidden behind a misleading name – ‘discounts’.

-If sales knows their offer isn't superior to the competition, there will be discounts offered to compensate.
-So why not turn this around?
+If sales know their offer isn’t superior to the competition, there will be discounts offered to compensate.

-Let’s have a look at how successful companies work with pricing.
+So, how do successful companies work with pricing?
 How do they turn the pricing around?
 How do they understand the value they deliver?

 How to get the customers to pick your product

-For a brief moment, try to ignore if the product’s sell-able or not; the more important question is whether it’s buy-able.
+For a brief moment, try to ignore if the product is sell-able or not; the more important question is whether it’s buy-able.
 This is a better perspective to understand how your product is received by the customers.

 Do you really understand what part of your product offering generates business?
 It might not be the core product at all.
 It might not be your patented technology.
 It could actually be something else that makes the customer pick your solution.

 When your products deliver superior value, there will be a slightly higher price.
-And online we know more about situational contexts and customer intent and identity than ever before.
+And with IoT, we know more about situational contexts and customer intent and identity than ever before.
 This makes sense — and it’s a fair game.